-9. Work, changes, adaptations, improvements and renovation by the landlord neighbouring housing, as well as on its central facilities thereof, and will fully cooperate with it.
+9. Work, changes, adaptations, improvements and renovation by the Landlord

-9.1 The tenant will allow all necessary and reasonably desired work on the rented housing or
+9.1 The Tenant will allow all necessary and reasonably desired work on the Premises or neighbouring housing, as well as on its central facilities, and will fully cooperate.

-- 9.2 If the landlord wishes to renovate the rented housing or the building or complex of which the rented housing forms part, whether entirely or in part, he will submit a written proposal thereto to the tenant, possibly including a higher rent that is in reasonable proportion to the costs of the renovation.
-The tenant is obliged to allow the renovation and to render his full cooperation when a reasonable proposal has been submitted to him. - 9.3 If the landlord wishes to fully or partially renovate the rented housing, or the building or complex of which the rented housing forms part, and if the renovation concerns more than ten homes and business premises that are located in close proximity to each other (hereinafter: the complex), he will make a written proposal to the tenant for this purpose, possibly including a higher rent that is in reasonable proportion to the costs of the renovation.
-The proposal by the landlord will be considered to be reasonable when at least 55% or more of the tenants of the complex or part thereof, of which the rented housing forms part, have agreed to it.
-If the tenant has neither agreed to the proposal nor demanded a court decision as to the reasonability of the proposal within eight weeks from the landlord's written notification that 55% or more of the tenants have agreed to the proposal, he will be bound by it.
-In that case, the tenant will be obliged to render full cooperation in the execution of the renovation work and to permit it. - 9.4 If the landlord has made a proposal as referred to in Article 9.3 and the tenant accepts it, this will not result in the obligation on the part of the landlord to carry out the renovation stated in the proposal. - 9.5 Pursuant to and within the limits of the provisions of Section 7:255/255a of the Dutch Civil Code, the Landlord has the right to increase the rental price in the event of changes, adjustments, improvements and renovation as referred to in Article 9, the rental price will be increased by an amount that is reasonable, is proportionate to the costs incurred by the landlord for these changes, adjustments, improvements and renovation. - 9.6 The provisions of Articles 9.1 to 9.5 are without prejudice to the right of the Landlord to terminate the tenancy agreement on the grounds that he urgently needs the rented housing for his own use, consisting in a renovation that is not possible without termination of the rental agreement.
-The landlord is not obliged to make a renovation proposal if he wishes to terminate the rent on these grounds.
+- 9.2 If the Landlord wishes to renovate the Premises or the building or complex of which the Premises forms part, whether entirely or in part, he will submit a written proposal to the Tenant, possibly including a higher rent that is in reasonable proportion to the costs of the renovation.
+The Tenant is obliged to allow the renovation and to render his full cooperation when a reasonable proposal has been submitted to him. - 9.3 If the Landlord wishes to fully or partially renovate the Premises, or the building or complex of which the Premises forms part, and if the renovation concerns more than ten homes and business premises that are located in close proximity to each other (hereinafter: the complex), he will make a written proposal to the Tenant for this purpose, possibly including a higher rent that is in reasonable proportion to the costs of the renovation.
+The proposal by the Landlord will be considered to be reasonable when at least 55% or more of the Tenants of the complex or part thereof, of which the Premises forms part, have agreed to it.
+If the Tenant has neither agreed to the proposal nor demanded a court decision as to the reasonability of the proposal within eight weeks from the Landlord's written notification that 55% or more of the Tenants have agreed to the proposal, he will be bound by it.
+In that case, the Tenant will be obliged to render full cooperation in the execution of the renovation work and to permit it. - 9.4 If the Landlord has made a proposal as referred to in Article 9.3 and the Tenant accepts it, this will not result in the obligation on the part of the Landlord to carry out the renovation stated in the proposal. - 9.5 Pursuant to and within the limits of the provisions of Section 7:255/255a of the Dutch Civil Code, the Landlord has the right to increase the rental price in the event of changes, adjustments, improvements and renovation as referred to in Article 9, by an amount that is reasonable, is proportionate to the costs incurred by the Landlord for these changes, adjustments, improvements and renovation. - 9.6 The provisions of Articles 9.1 to 9.5 are without prejudice to the right of the Landlord to terminate the tenancy agreement on the grounds that he urgently needs the Premises for his own use, consisting in a renovation that is not possible without termination of the rental agreement.
+The Landlord is not obliged to make a renovation proposal if he wishes to terminate the rent on these grounds.

-10. Provision of objects and services by the landlord
+10. Provision of objects and services by the Landlord